JeiOfPalace/JeiOfPalace/README.md

 - 🙋‍♂️ Hi, I’m Joel de Palau!
-A multimedia engineer specializing in UX/UI Design based in Banyoles (Spain)
+A multimedia engineer specialized in UX Design based in Banyoles (Spain)
-- 🚩 I'm looking forward to get my first professional challange as a Junior Game, Web or App UX/UI Designer... or related!
+- 🚩 I'm eager to take advantage of my techy and artistic skills in my next professional challange
-- 🌱 I feel like sharing my latest design projects and connect with you
+- 🌱 Accessibility, diversity, equity, minimalism, innovation and sustainability are some of the values I chase in my designs
-- 👋 Feel free to say hello via joeldepalau.design@gmail.com while I create my professional portfolio!
+- 👋 Feel free to visit my portfolio <a href="joeldepalau.com">joeldepalau.com</a> and say hi via hello@joeldepalau.com!